 RingCentral Salesforce Integration in 6 Steps

 Let's go over the Salesforce integration process that'll allow you to send PDF files that are linked to a specific lead using fax.
 We will create an LWC component and several Apex classes in Salesforce.
-In turn, they'll access open API and transmit all the data that's required for sending a fax to RingCentral.
+In turn, they'll access the open API and transmit all the required data to send a fax to RingCentral.

 Step 1: Create a RingCentral Account & Add an Application